adriandleon/kmp-template-shared-ui/docs/DEPLOY_IOS.md

 # iOS TestFlight Release Process

-This document outlines the process for releasing the MisionVida app to TestFlight.
+This document outlines the process for releasing the Compose Multiplatform app to TestFlight.

 Table of Contents
 -----------------